afsalthaj/tic-tac-toe/readme.md

 * The computer player is hard-coded as :X and the user is identified as :O

 ## Pros
-* Minimax algorithm is fairly intuitive in nature though it sounds a bit advanced, and lets you build a recursive algorithm and lets you build the game with less code
+* Minimax algorithm is fairly intuitive and recursive.
+* Lets you build a strategy to win the game.
 * Computer always wins!

+## Cons
+* Not so intuitive in code
+* First stage computations taking time.
+Depth factor can be incorporated.

 # Game Runner
 Game Runner is sort of a client of Tic tac toe `Game` that makes use